 One piece suits are probably a bit warmer, because they don’t have as many openings.
 But since we snorkel in rather warm water, we don’t mind the trade off of a slightly less warm suit for the convenience that two pieces brings.
 A separate top and bottom are easier to get on and off, and are more convenient for bathroom breaks as well.
 Plus, you can use the top by itself if the water is not that cold, which is very versatile.

 A shorty is another good option in warmer water, although then you lose the sun protection factor.
-Without a reef friendly sunscreen, your arms and legs will get fried in a shorty.
+Without a reef friendly sunscreen or wearing full length rash guards underneath, your arms and legs will get fried in a shorty.

 Wetsuit Downsides

-Wetsuits are great, but they certainly have their downsides, and cramp our style.
+Wetsuits are great, but they certainly have their downsides, and can cramp your style.
 Life is just easier without them.
 Here are some issues to be aware of.

 Buoyancy When Diving

-That is a big reason we choose to use Fourth Element’s Thermocline product.
+That is a big reason to choose Fourth Element’s Thermocline product.
 It is neutrally buoyant, making it easier to dive in without adding extra weight.

 Drying and Smelliness of Snorkeling Wetsuits